 This exhibition displaying a hybrid of drawing and sculpture serves as a testament to the surge in interest in Gutai and a reminder of why Matsutani is such an important influence in modern Japanese art.

-Takesada Matsutani: A Matrix is at Hauser & Wirth until 27th July 2013, for further information visit here.
+Takesada Matsutani: A Matrix is at Hauser & Wirth until 27th July 2013.
+For further information visit the gallery’s website here.